rivasbolinga/Home-For-All/README.md

  ### Usage

- To see the project in browser
+ To see the project in browser, run:

  `
  live-server